-The vulnerability as described in TR 24772-1 clause 6.20 exists in C++, except for the second issue of limited identifier length.
+The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.20 exists in C++, except for the second issue of limited identifier length.
 In C++ all characters in an identifier are significant.

-C++ provides the scope resolution operator ‘::’ to access identifier from non-local scopes.
+C++ provides the scope resolution operator :: to access identifier from non-local scopes.

 Overloading and specialization of functions is a cornerstone of C++ generic programming.
 In this context, the reuse of function names is essential.
 See clause 6.41 for inheritance issues associated with name reuse.